sriramab/gamamanual/WikiOnly/DevelopingExtensions/DevelopingPlugins.md

 ## How to make a plug-in available at GAMA update site for the GAMA release

+Considering a working GAMA plugin named institution.gama.pluginsName

+### Configure plugin to be available for Maven

-Considering an working GAMA plugin as institution.gama.pluginsName 1/ a/ Add pom.xml for plugin institution.gama.pluginsName :
+a/ Add pom.xml for plugin institution.gama.pluginsName :
 * Right click -> Configure -> Convert to maven project to add pom.xml:
 * Set: